aaronlyy/ventus/README.md

     print(r)
 ```

-## To Do
+## Roadmap

-- Add option to choose number of links to return
+- Move search wrapper directly into cli.py [DONE]
-- CLI Query Builder
+- Option to choose number of links to return
-- Query builder recode
+- Recode parts of the query builder
 - More pre configured searches in CLI
-- Remove engine.py, use .com always
+- Option to use custom queries directly in the terminal

 ### About